rust-lang/book/nostarch/chapter09.md

 `Option` to do the conversion explicitly.

 So far, all the `main` functions we’ve used return `()`.
-The `main` function is special because it’s the entry and exit points of executable programs, and there are restrictions on what its return type can be for the programs to behave as expected.
+The `main` function is special because it’s the entry point and exit point of an executable program, and there are restrictions on what its return type can be for the program to behave as expected.

 Luckily, `main` can also return a `Result<(), E>`.
 Listing 9-12 has the code